PelionIoT/mbed-cloud-sdk-java/DEVELOPMENT.md

 ## Testing
 The SDK is tested via a set of unit tests and integration tests.
-Unit tests can be run using ```gradlew test``` command.
+* Unit tests can be run using ```gradlew test``` command.
+They use JUnit framework and are present in src/test folder.
-All integration tests are defined in [mbed-cloud-sdk-testrunner](https://github.com/ARMmbed/mbed-cloud-sdk-testrunner).
+* All integration tests are defined in [mbed-cloud-sdk-testrunner](https://github.com/ARMmbed/mbed-cloud-sdk-testrunner).